Earthagrawal/Stake/README.md

 ## 📖 Overview

-**STAKE** is a minimal, high-frequency prediction game where players analyze real-time demographic data to predict income levels.
+**MonStack** is a minimal, high-frequency prediction game where players analyze real-time demographic data to predict income levels.
 Built for speed and simplicity, it leverages the **Monad Blockchain** to offer instant settlements and transparent payouts.

 Players are presented with 5 key demographic features (e.g., Age, Education, Occupation) and must predict within 10 seconds whether the individual's income is **≤ 50K** or **> 50K**.